ryadavnitb/Batch-6/README.md

 - Handled missing categorical values using mode imputation

 ### 4.2 Encoding
-- Label encoding applied to categorical variables
+- Label encoding for categorical features
-- Target variable (`pollution_source`) encoded numerically
+- Label encoding for the target variable

 ### 4.3 Feature Scaling
-- Numerical features standardized using `StandardScaler` to ensure uniform model input
+- Standardization using `StandardScaler` for uniform model input

 ---

 ## 5. Feature Engineering

-To enhance model performance and interpretability, several derived features were created:
+The following engineered features were derived to improve predictive performance:

-- **Traffic Pollution Index:** Mean of CO and NO₂ AQI values
+- **Traffic Pollution Index:** Average of CO and NO₂ AQI
-- **Particulate Ratio:** Ratio of PM2.5 AQI to overall AQI
+- **Particulate Ratio:** PM2.5 AQI relative to overall AQI
-- **Heat–Humidity Index:** Product of temperature and humidity
+- **Heat–Humidity Index:** Combined effect of temperature and humidity
 - **Spatial Proximity Features:**
   - Distance to road (km)
   - Distance to industrial area (km)
   - Distance to traffic hotspot (km)

-To better reflect real-world sensor behavior and uncertainty, controlled **sensor noise** and approximately **18% label noise** were introduced into the dataset.
+To simulate real-world conditions, controlled **sensor noise** and approximately **18% label noise** were introduced.

 ---